Dozens killed in attack on convoy, Ukraine says; rebels deny firing rocket

-KIEV Dozens of people, including women and children, were killed fleeing fighting in eastern Ukraine on Monday when their convoy of buses was hit by rocket fire, military spokesmen said.
+KIEV Dozens of people, including women and children, were killed as they fled fighting in eastern Ukraine on Monday when their convoy of buses was hit by rocket fire, military spokesmen said.

 Ukraine accused pro-Russian rebels of targeting the convoy, which it said was bearing white flags when it was hit near the eastern city of Luhansk.
 The separatists denied responsibility for the attack and one rebel leader suggested the incident might never have taken place.